a04101999/CoRaX-Collaborative-radiology-xpert-/README.md

 [Under developement]

-This repository contains research software as part of a **proof-of-concept study** Accepted in *Radiology: Artificial Intelligence* Journal.
+ This repository contains the technical AI development associated with a **proof-of-concept study**, accepted for publication in *Radiology: Artificial Intelligence* Journal.

 The pretrained models and sample error data provided here correspond to our Accepted work in Radiology: Artificial Intelligence Journal.